Murder of Carla Walker

-Carla Jan Walker was an American homicide victim abducted from a bowling alley parking lot in Fort Worth, Texas on February 17, 1974.
-Her body was found three days later in a drainage ditch just 30 minutes south of Fort Worth.
+The murder of Carla Walker is an American murder case which occurred on February 17, 1974, when 17-year-old Carla Jan Walker of Fort Worth, Texas, was kidnapped from a bowling alley parking lot and was subsequently tortured, raped, and then strangled to death.
+Her body was found three days later in a cow culvert 30 minutes south of Fort Worth.

-Case history
+The murder remained a cold case for 46 years until September 2020, when DNA evidence recovered from Walker's clothing was sent to Othram Inc., who specialize in degraded DNA samples; the Oxygen network paid for the testing.
+The DNA matched with 77-year-old Samuel McCurley, who was arrested for Walker's murder thereafter.
+He pled guilty to the murder in 2022 and was sentenced to life in prison without the possibility of parole.
+He died in July 2023.

 Kidnapping and murder

+Carla Jan Walker was born on January 31, 1957, to Leighton and Doris Walker.
+Carla was a 17-year-old Western Hills High School student and cheerleader.

 On the evening of February 17, 1974, Walker was sitting with her boyfriend, Rodney McCoy, in his car in the parking lot of Brunswick Ridglea Bowl after attending a dance at Western Hills High School.
 The car door suddenly swung open and the two were assaulted by an unknown assailant, who dropped the magazine from his gun during the attack.
 McCoy was pistol-whipped and rendered unconscious.
 His last memory of the incident is Walker being grabbed and taken by the unknown male, whom he described as a white man, about 5 feet 10 inches tall, as she screamed for help.
 Walker was nowhere to be seen after McCoy regained consciousness.
 McCoy immediately went to Walker's house to inform her parents following the incident.